filip-zyzniewski/alsaplumber/README.md

-# fluidsynthudev
+# alsaplumber

-Wrapper for the fluidsynth sequencer that will start and stop it as needed
+Connects and disconnects MIDI inputs from sequencers.